ibm-cloud-docs/apps/tutorials/tutorial_microservice.md

 For more information about deploying your app, see [Deploying apps](/docs/apps?topic=creating-apps-deploying-apps).

-## Step 7.
-Verify that your app is running
+## Verifying that your app is running
 {: #verify-microservice}

 After you deploy your app, the Delivery Pipeline or command line points you to the URL for your app.